-The number one question hounding email marketers today is how to draft newsletters that prospects will read.
+Today, the number one question hounding email marketers is how to draft newsletters that prospects will read.
 Even if you concoct witty content, sometimes the design is not up to the mark and vice versa.
 The amalgamation of text, type, layout, color, and imagery must come together in the right intensity to help you create an eye-grabbing newsletter.

-After all, well-designed newsletters that have something valuable to say return a relatively high open rate than those sent just to stay in the lead's purview.
+After all, well-designed newsletters with something valuable to say return a relatively higher open rate than those sent just to stay in the lead's purview.
 The point we are trying to make here is simple, do not underestimate the power of formulating beautiful newsletters.

 Before learning how to create engaging newsletters, it's critical to understand why we are making them!
 Newsletters have multiple uses.
 Your brand might draft one: